Nad Al Hammar

 Nad Al Hammar (ند الحمر) is a locality in Dubai, United Arab Emirates (UAE).
 Nad Al Hammar is a small, residential and industrial community located in Dubai.

-The routes E 311 (Emirates Road) and E 44 (Ras Al Khor Road) form the eastern and southern peripheries of Nad Al Hammar.
+The routes E 311 (Sheikh Mohammed Bin Zayed Road) and E 44 (Ras Al Khor Road) form the eastern and southern peripheries of Nad Al Hammar.
 Nad Al Hammar is on the outskirts of Dubai city limits and has a small residential community.
 A Dubai Electricity and Water Authority (DEWA) substation is located in the southeast of Nad Al Hammar.